Global Political Economy

 20%

 Quality and consistency of your preparation for and participation in class discussions.
+This includes attendance, engagement, and contributing to intellectual discussion.

 Grade Distribution